Peter O'Brien (outfielder): New York Yankees

 The New York Yankees selected O'Brien in the second round of the 2012 MLB draft, and O'Brien signed with the Yankees.
 O'Brien started his professional career with the Gulf Coast Yankees and after four games was promoted to the Staten Island Yankees.
 He finished his first season hitting .212/.256/.401 with 10 home runs and 34 runs batted in.
 O'Brien started the 2013 season with the Charleston RiverDogs.
-On June 21, 2013 he was promoted to the Tampa Yankees.
-After the 2013 season, he competed in the Arizona Fall League.
+On June 21, 2013, he was promoted to the Tampa Yankees.
+After the 2013 season, he competed in the Arizona Fall League and played third base.

-O'Brien began the 2014 season with the Trenton Thunder of the Class AA Eastern League.
+He was a non-roster invitee to Yankees spring training before the start of the 2014 season.
+O'Brien began the year with the Class AA Trenton Thunder and was named to the MLB Futures Game and Eastern League All-Star Game.

 Arizona Diamondbacks

 The Yankees traded O'Brien to the Arizona Diamondbacks for Martín Prado on July 31, 2014.
-The Diamondbacks assigned him to the Mobile BayBears of the Class AA Southern League.
-After the 2014 season, the Diamondbacks assigned O'Brien to the Arizona Fall League.
-The Diamondbacks assigned O'Brien to the Reno Aces of the Class AAA Pacific Coast League (PCL) in 2015, and converted him into an outfielder.
+The Diamondbacks assigned him to the Mobile BayBears of the Double–A Southern League an emphasized his role as a catcher.
+After the 2014 season, the Diamondbacks assigned O'Brien to the Arizona Fall League to get more reps behind the plate.
+The Diamondbacks assigned O'Brien to the Reno Aces of the Triple–A Pacific Coast League (PCL) in 2015, and converted him into an outfielder.
 On July 14, 2015, O'Brien participated in the Triple A Homerun Derby.
 He finished in second place with a total of 20 home runs.

 O'Brien made his major league debut on September 11, 2015, at Chase Field against the Los Angeles Dodgers.
 He went 1-for-1 and drove in his first run while pinch hitting for pitcher Enrique Burgos.
 His first hit was a ground ball single up the middle to center field, coming off of Ian Thomas.
 He drove in shortstop Nick Ahmed on the hit.
+He appeared in eight games as a pinch hitter and left fielder.

+O'Brien was called up to the big league club on June 10 after hitting .330 with 17 home runs and 52 RBI in 212 at-bats at Triple-A. However, after only seven hits in 56 at-bats with 24 strikeouts, he was sent back down on July 4.
+He returned to the majors on September 6 and was used sparingly as a pinch hitter.
 O'Brien was designated for assignment by the Diamondbacks on December 23, 2016.